bugcoding/macOSCalendar/README.md

 # bugcodeCalendar
-bugcodeCalendar(include Chinese lunar calendar) for MacOS written by swift 3.0.
+bugcodeCalendar(include Chinese lunar) for MacOS written by swift 3.0.

 ps: rookie of MacOS development, learning and making.